-PART ONE

-INTRODUCTION 4

-Equity Philosophy and Values 4

-SCOPE OF EQUITY WORK 6

-Why Center Race?
-7

-PROCESS OF PLAN CONSTRUCTION 10

-Historical Context 10

-State Legislation and Equity Initiatives 11

-Scholarship on Race and Equity 13

-Implicit Bias 13

-Validation Theory and Stereotype Threat 14

-Critical Race Theory 14

-Campus Feedback 15

-A SYSTEMIC CHANGE FRAMEWORK FOR RACIAL EQUITY 18

-Dimensions of Change 20

-Areas of Impact 21

-A Tool for Facilitating Discussion and Processing Change 22

-ACCOUNTABILTY STATEMENT 23

-PART TWO

-INTRODUCTION 26

-CONNECTION 27

-Issue 1.
-The onboarding process disproportionately impacts African American stud- ents28

-Issue 2.
-There are large numbers of students of color who are not accessing, are ine or fall out of eligibility for available financial aid programming -

-Issue 3.
-More recent focused outreach with a specific intent to increase access and of Latinx and African American students doesn't readily connect back to a strategy to support and retain these populations larger
+IN 20 СС DNNECTION 21 Issue 1.
+The onboarding process disproportionately impacts African American students 22 Issue 2.
+There are large numbers of students of color who are not accessing, are ineligible for, or fall out of eligibility for available financial aid programming 23 Issue 3.
+More recent focused outreach with a specific intent to increase access and enrollment of Latinx and African American students doesn't readily connect back to a larger strategy to support and retain these populations 24

-FNTRY 35

-Issue 4.
-Lack of coordinated infrastructure for basic needs servcies at the college (psychological services, food pantry, transportation, homeless referrals) can make it prohibitive for students of color to access services Issue 5.
-Lack of a sense of belonging, safety, and space allocation for students of color3 PROGRESS4 Issue 6.
-Many disciplines perpetuate the myth that they are objective and race-neutral4 Issue 7.
-Microaggressions and unconscious bias negatively affect experience and learning for students of color Issue 8.
-Lack of a college-wide retention plan for students of color to progress through their academic career at Foothill Issue 9.
-Lack, or underutilization of campus support resources (tutoring, career center, transfer center, etc.) Issue 10.
-Insufficient culturally responsive, relevant and sustaining pedagogy and other asset-based approaches in teaching and serving our students of color Issue 11.
-Online education and the provision of comparable spaces, resources and services5 COMPLETION5 Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts Issue 13: Across the California Community College system, all students are not succeeding in comparable rates at reaching their educational goals
+ENTRY 25 services, he current lack of coordinated infrastructure for basic needs services at the college (psychologica food pantry, transportation, homeless referrals) can make it prohibitive for students of color to rvices lssue 5.
+L ack of a sense of belonging, safety, and space allocation for students of color 27 PROGRESS 29 Nany programs perpetuate structural racism by failing to educate students in the history and racism implicit and explicit in their disciplines 30 nsufficient culturally responsive, relevant and sustaining pedagogy and other asset-based les in teaching and serving our students of color 32 Aicroaggressions and unconscious bias negatively affect experience and learning for of color 33 ack of a college-wide retention plan for students of color to progress through their career at Foothill 34 Lack, or underutilization of campus support resources (tutoring, career center, center, etc.) 35 tudents accessing our classes and services online are not receiving comparable spaces, s, and services as students who access them on campus 36 COMPLETIO N 38 Program and Service Area assessments did not invoke meaningful discussion and ound equity efforts 39 Across the California Community College system, all students are not succeeding in comparable eaching their educational goals 40 GLOSSARY .
+41 ENDNOTES 42